skalenetwork/IMA/docs/ima_linked_list_optimization.md

-# IMA Search Elimination spec
+# IMA Linked List Optimization

 ## TL;DR

 Currently IMA puts lots of computational load on geth by searching history for IMA message events.
-This significantly slows IMA performance.
+This can significantly slow IMA performance.

-The proposal is to totally remove searches by
+This proposal totally eliminates searches by creating a linked list of IMA messages.

+Each message includes the block number of the previous message.

+To find all messages, one starts from the latest message and then goes back in history by using